NatashaRy/house-price-predictor/README.md

 While the project meets the client's requirements, there are opportunities to enhance its functionality and scalability.
 These improvements aim to ensure the model remains relevant, accurate, and user-friendly as new data and technologies become available.

+1. **Internal Linking Between Pages**: ***Known limitation***
+	- Streamlit currently does not support internal linking between pages within the same tab.
+This limitation affects navigation between sections on different pages and may reduce user-friendliness.
-1. **Model Enhancements**:
+2. **Model Enhancements**:
    	- Experiment with additional machine learning models (e.g., Gradient Boosting, LightGBM) to further improve prediction accuracy.
    	- Implement feature selection techniques to optimize the model's performance.

-2. **Dashboard Features**:
+3. **Dashboard Features**:
    	- Add more interactive visualizations, such as time-series analysis for trends over the years.
    	- Include a "What-If" analysis tool to allow users to simulate different scenarios.

-3. **Data Updates**:
+4. **Data Updates**:
    	- Incorporate more recent housing data to ensure the model remains relevant and accurate.
    	- Add external data sources, such as economic indicators, to enhance predictions.

-4. **Scalability**:
+5. **Scalability**:
    	- Develop an API endpoint for integration with other applications.
    	- Optimize the dashboard for faster performance with larger datasets.

 ## Deployment